libccrisostomo/where-to-go-next-as-a-data-scientist/README.md

 ## Visualization and interaction choices
 The visualizations allow us to summarize important descriptive variables of the quality of living (as a data scientist) in different places in the world, answering the question that one might have in their heads at the moment: “Where to go abroad?”.
-The visualizations can help leading to the best decision, taking in account witch variables are most important for each user.
+The visualizations can help to lead to the best decision, taking into account which variables are most important for each user.
-The choice of visualization types is based on the Python Graph Gallery, aswell as the papers “Data visualization 101: how to design charts and graphs” and “What Makes a Visualization Memorable?”.
+The choice of visualization types is based on the Python Graph Gallery, as well as the papers “Data visualization 101: how to design charts and graphs” and “What Makes a Visualization Memorable?”.
 This Dashboard includes three different tabs, where each one has a specific purpose.

 ### Tab 1: World
 The initial Tab that opens automatically when one enters our Dashboard is focused on a general description of the idea and the possibilities that this Dashboard offers.
-This tab offers a great overview for the user, to peak a general interest and to compare values for the same variable on various continents.
+This tab offers a great overview for the user, to pique a general interest and to compare values for the same variable on various continents.
 Additionally, by selecting a variable, beneath the selection Dropdown there will be displayed a small description of the variable, similar to the definitions above.
-On the right side a world globe heatmap can be found, where the user can decide on a variable to display.
+On the right side, a world globe heatmap can be found, where the user can decide on a variable to display.
 After having selected a variable, the correspondent value for the most recent year will be displayed in each country that has a record, in a corresponding colour, that can be interpreted with the colour scale legend to the right side of the visualization. <p>